Shannon is a passionate country fan who enjoys getting to know the artists and their music. She also loves spreading joy through interviews.

-Camille Rae says that her latest album (expected release date is in early 2017) reflects who she is as a person as much as it reflects who she is as an artist.
+Camille Rae says that the album Come Find Me (2017) reflects who she is as a person as much as it reflects who she is as an artist.
 She had a hand in writing many of the songs and she's not afraid to talk about the things other people steer clear of.
 To her, being vulnerable is another connection to her fans.
 The album offers a mixture of feel-good, up-tempo songs and slower ballads.
 It is an album that fans will want to listen to from start to finish without skipping over anything.

 Her music is fun, sassy, and a pleasure to listen to.
 The singer herself is also a joy to talk to.
 She recently spoke with me about her career and some of her goals.
 It is my pleasure to share those things with you.
 So without further ado, I introduce Camille Rae to you.
 When you finish reading, check out some of her music here and on YouTube.